-Yesterday, attorneys representing the Cigar Association of America (CAA), Cigar Rights of America (CRA) and the International Premium Cigar & Pipe Retailers Association (IPCPR) filed a motion for summary judgement as part of the three organizations joint lawsuit against the U.S. Food & Drug Administration.
+Yesterday, attorneys representing the Cigar Association of America (CAA), Cigar Rights of America (CRA) and the International Premium Cigar & Pipe Retailers Association (IPCPR) filed a motion for summary judgment as part of the three organizations joint lawsuit against the U.S. Food & Drug Administration.

-Summary judgement is a legal procedure where one side of a case asks a judge to rule on all or parts of the case regarding legal issues surrounding a case.
-A summary judgement is centered around questions of law instead of questions of fact.
+Summary judgment is a legal procedure where one side of a case asks a judge to rule on all or parts of the case regarding legal issues surrounding a case.
+A summary judgment is centered around questions of law instead of questions of fact.
 In this case, the plaintiffs are arguing the court rule that Deeming Rule and user fee rules are “must be vacated as arbitrary, capricious, and contrary to the (Administrative Procedure Act) and the Constitution.”

 - FDA Improperly Interpreted the Family Smoking Prevention and Tobacco Control Act — The argument here is that the agency opted to impose all parts of the Tobacco Control Act to cigars.
 The plaintiffs argue that the Tobacco Control Act was not designed to treat cigars and pipe tobacco similar to cigarettes.
 The Tobacco Control Act was approved by Congress in 2009.
 It gave FDA the authority to regulate other tobacco products including cigars and pipes.

 - FDA’s Substantial Equivalence Procedure is Unclear — The plaintiffs argue that FDA violated the law when it enacted the rule without clearly establishing a substantial equivalence process.